 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

 Amount(s) Source(s)

-500. Site Formula Funds 4000-4999: Books And Supplies
+100. Site Formula Funds 4000-4999: Books And Supplies

-Certificated staff
+Olweus Materials / Assemblies